FelixQLe/Deploying_MLModel_Automate_Loan_Eligibility_FLaskAPI/README.md

     3. Applicants graduated is likely not to be considered to Loan status decision

     4. Semiurbun applicants has higher change to get approval, they are in high growth perspectives.
-Also,    rural applicants might spend less than Urban applicants.
+Also,rural applicants might spend less than Urban applicants.

+    5. Self_employed status are likely not to be consider in loan decision

+    6. Applicants have more dependants likely get refused to loan decision

 ## Process
     1. EDA & cleaning